Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 and with future replacements of other features.
-Thus, if you realize you made a design mistake, that you can improve some feature at the cost of some incompatibility, etc., then you don't have to throw away the entire code base: you can reuse most of the code, and you might even build bridges to keep supporting users of the old code until they migrate to the new one, while sharing a common base that enforces shared invariants.
+Thus, if you realize you made a design mistake, that you can improve some feature at the cost of some incompatibility, etc., then you don’t have to throw away the entire code base: you can reuse most of the code, and you might even build bridges to keep supporting users of the old code until they migrate to the new one, while sharing a common base that enforces shared invariants.